 I just drilled a hole the same diameter as the large end of the tee and then added a rubber washer before threading on the nut to hold it in place on the inside. (the tee sizes vary, mine was 1/4″ diameter).
 A little plumber’s putty helped since my tub has a curved surface.

 At this point, the beverage stand looked kind of naked and since I have a funky stash of hardware from past projects and junk runs, I dug through my goods and found these pieces off of a baby crib.
 You know, the parts that hold the crib rails in an adjustable position….look familiar?

 Again, grab that drill and mount the brackets to the base for stability and to the tub so they have something to hold to.

-Here it is all finished with a small artistic addition.
+Here is my repurposed snack & beverage stand all finished with a small artistic addition.

 You should have seen my kids eye-balling that stash of goods because this type of “food” is rarely, if ever, seen in my house.
 When I asked them what I should use to take a photo, I suggested popcorn and apple cider.
 They obviously won out and sugar it is.

 As the saying goes, “If you want it done right, you gotta do it yourself”.
 Ah well.

 In the end I did let my kids have a bit, rationing so as to not create the biggest sugar high this side of the planet.
 They love it when I create.
 Me too.

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Until next time!